tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod1.rst.txt

 Introduction
 ------------

 Differentiation is fundamental to computational science and is important in many applications, including optimization, sensitivity analysis, and solving differential equations.
-To be useful in these applications, derivatives must be computed both precisely and efficiently.  **Automatic differentiation**, sometimes also called algorithmic differentiation or computational differentiation, is able to do both, distinguishing it from both numerical differentiation and symbolic differentiation.
+To be useful in these applications, derivatives must be computed both precisely and efficiently.  **Automatic differentiation**, sometimes also called algorithmic differentiation or computational differentiation, can efficiently compute derivatives to machine precision, distinguishing it from both numerical differentiation and symbolic differentiation.
+We will discuss the differences between automatic differentiation and numerical and symbolic differentiation.

 * Automatic differentiation is not numerical differentiation.

 *Numerical differentiation* refers to a class of methods that computes derivatives through finite difference formulae based on the definition of the derivative,

 .. math::

-        \frac{df(x)}{dx} \approx \frac{f(x+h)-f(x)}{h}
+        \frac{df(x)}{dx} \approx \frac{f(x+h)-f(x)}{h}.

-Such methods are limited in precision due to truncation and roundoff errors as accuracy depends on choosing an appropriately sized h.
+Such methods are limited in precision due to truncation and roundoff errors because  accuracy depends on choosing an appropriately sized `h`.
 Let's consider a basic example.

 Demo 1: Errors in The Finite Difference Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^